Kenya Photography Tour | Chris Bray Photography

 Day 8 - Lake Baringo

 Yet another amazing experience!
 After downing a pre-dawn tea/coffee (they taste the best!) we'll climb aboard our waiting boats for a fantastic three hour boat tour out onto Lake Baringo!
 By the time the brilliant orange orb of the rising sun splashes its warmth across the lake, we'll already be nosing in and out of the reed-beds, framing up stunning photos of all-manner of birdlife skillfully identified by our local guides.
 Majestic Goliath Herons, diving kingfishers, stalking egrets, colourful darting Bee-eaters, Egyptian Geese, Hammerkops, Weaverbirds and more.
 In fact, Lake Baringo holds the world record for the most species of birds seen in one day - over 300!
 The best is yet to come, though, and after bartering some fish from locals out fishing on their astoundingly simple (and picturesque) balsa-wood rafts, our guides will then whistle loudly and chuck the fish into the water beside our boats.
 Switch your camera to rapid-fire, focus on the bobbing fish, and I'll count you in: Three... two... one...
 NOW!
 An enormous African Fish eagle will swoop down right beside us, talons extended, and snatch the fish from the water!
 You can imagine the photos.
 It's hard to get that exact moment though, so in between dodging yawning hippos and fields of lily pads with dragon flies as we explore the lake, we'll be sure to coax down several more Fish eagles for you to nail that perfect shot.
 Back on shore, you'll be more than ready to enjoy a hearty breakfast including omelettes, fresh fruit, cereal etc. The day is yours to relax and enjoy - or download and start culling your photos with a cold beer before another wonderful lakeside evening meal.
-We'll also fit in some 1-on-1 sessions to help you with your photography, and anyone who's keen for a swim in the lake can join me.
+We'll also be around to help you with your photography or laptop questions, and anyone who's keen for a refreshing swim in the lake can join me.

 [CLOSE]